ctjacobs/pyqso/docs/source/preferences.rst

 Under the ``General`` tab, the user can choose to show the toolbox (see the `Toolbox <toolbox.html>`_ section) when PyQSO is started.

-The user can also enter their login details to access the `qrz.com <http://qrz.com/>`_ database.
-Note that these details are currently stored in plain text (unencrypted) format.

 View
 ----